JanSchniete/Mesolens_HiLo/README.md

     2.2 Second the scale of your images in pixels/micron.

 3. The script will run now until all HiLo related processing is complete and will evaluate the ratio of high to low spatial frequencies at the cut-off frequency between low and high pass filter.
-You can now pick a scaling or choose an individual one as mentioned in 2.2 this should be close to 1 as the images have been normalised.
+You can now pick a scaling or choose an individual one, this should be close to 1 as the images have been normalised.
 However, it is best to try different values and evaluate which gives the best results.

 NOTE: This code makes use of the gpuArray function of MATLAB, if you receive an out-of-memory error for either RAM or VRAM, please contact me.